The Turning Points blog series is back!

 What are your favourite books/resources/apps/online tools/podcasts?

-I listen every week to Digital Coffee Morning Facebook Live with Spiderworking every Friday to keep up to date on the latest social media news.
+I listen every week to Digital Coffee Morning Facebook Live with Spiderworking every Friday to keep up to date with the latest social media news.

 I don’t have many things I specifically watch/read/listen to.
 I like an eclectic mix.
 I love that social media enables you to see/read/interact with people you wouldn’t normally come into contact with in your everyday life.